stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

-Next a vertex attribute is created for each layout:
+A vertex attribute is created for each layout:

 ```java
 int offset = 0;